jjvanzon/Circular-Language-Spec/spec/misc-diagram-topics/diagram-expression-introduction.md

 *Expression* includes a *diagram notation* for visualizing the program code.
 The diagrams are a mere expression of binary interlinked objects.
 Systematics, stored in a binary way as interlinked objects, are translated to a diagram, expressed on screen.
 The diagram should be fully automatically drawn out.
 The metrics and positioning of the shapes and lines is automatically determined.
 The diagram can be edited, resulting in changes to the stored binary objects.

 How *each concept* is expressed in a diagram is already covered in the documentation *of those* concepts.
-The basics of the diagram notation were already covered at the beginning of the new computer language documentation. *This* documentation folder explains everything *else* about diagram the diagram notation, such as how the shape positions of the diagram are automatically determined and how the diagram can be *colored*, to make the systematics even more clear.
+The basics of the diagram notation were already covered at the beginning of Encircle documentation. *This* documentation folder explains everything *else* about diagram the diagram notation, such as how the shape positions of the diagram are automatically determined and how the diagram can be *colored*, to make the systematics even more clear.

 The articles in the *Diagrams* documentation folder are not finished.
 They consist mostly of texts coming out of an earlier unfinished design of the diagram notation language.
 The diagram notation has not been realized in software yet.